-As expected in presence of the two baths the concurrence function, starting from its maximum value, decreases when the time goes on.
-However, in the non-Markovian regime, corresponding to $\gamma/\gamma_0<2$, the entanglement in the two spins remains for longer time with respect to the Markovian case.
+As expected, in the presence of the two baths the concurrence function, starting from its maximum value, decreases as time elapses.
+However, in the non-Markovian regime, corresponding to $\gamma/\gamma_0<2$, the entanglement in the two spins persists for a longer time with respect to the Markovian case.

 Suppose now that the two environments are characterized by an Ohmic spectral density with a Lorentz-Drude cut-off function \cite{cui,MPIPM}

 where $\omega$ is the frequency of the bath and $\omega_c$ is the cut-off frequency.
 Under this hypothesis, putting $\omega_0=\epsilon/2$, the correlation function becomes